konome/chkdpi/README.md

 - Windows version of host.

 ## How to use:
-- Double click on `chkdpictx.exe` to retrieve and copy DPI related data to clipboard.
+- Double click on `"chkdpictx.exe"` to retrieve and copy DPI related data to clipboard.
 Data is encoded to a base64 string hash.
-- Run `chkdpictx --decode HASH` from a command prompt to read the data.
+- Run `"chkdpictx --decode HASH"` from a command prompt to read the data.
-- Running `chkdpictx` from a command prompt without passing any arguments will retrieve and copy DPI related data to clipboard, and allows you to read the data immediately simultaneously.
+- Running `"chkdpictx"` from a command prompt without passing any arguments will retrieve and copy DPI related data to clipboard, and allows you to read the data immediately simultaneously.
-- Note that `chkdpictx` is able to parse any string data to and from base64, including from a file.
+- Note that you can parse any string data to and from base64, including from a file, using the appropiate command-line option.

 ## Command line options:
 `-d`, `--decode HASH`<br />